-kind = EXCEL: source must be an instance table linked to an Excel file, and table columns must be mapped to Excel/CSV columns as shown in the two figures below (see also Sync with Excel or CSV files).
+kind = EXCEL: source must be either an Instance table linked to an Excel file ("DiagramTableMapToDataSource" applied) or using an "ImportMap".
+Table columns or element properties must be correctly mapped to Excel/CSV columns as shown in the two figures below (see also Sync with Excel or CSV files).
 However, you do not need to use the Read from File command from the Publish Excel toolbar to load data into the table.